rflstruthers/Django-Project-Back-End/README.md

 # Live Project

 ## Introduction
-For the last four weeks of my time at the tech academy, I worked with my peers in a team developing a full scale Django Web Application in Python.
+During my internship at Prosper IT Consulting, I worked with my peers in a team developing a full scale Django Web Application in Python.
 During a two week sprint, I worked on the back end of the project.
 Working on a legacy codebase was a great learning oppertunity for fixing bugs, cleaning up code, and adding requested features.
 I saw how a good developer works with what they have to make a quality product.
 I worked on several [back end stories](#back-end-stories) that I am very proud of and was abale to gain experience both adding a new feature for the application and updating existing code.
 Over the two week sprint I also had the opportunity to work on some other project management and team programming [skills](#other-skills-learned) that have made me a better developer.

 Below are descriptions of the stories I worked on, along with code snippets and navigation links.
 Some of the full code files I worked on are in this repo.